The Chiral Domain of a Camera Arrangement: Chiral Reconstructions

 \begin{definition} A \emph{signed reconstruction} $(\mathcal{A}, \mathcal{Q}^s)$ of $\mathcal{P}$ is a projective reconstruction of $\mathcal{P}$ in which for each camera $i$, there exist constants $\si_i^s \in \{-1,1\}$ such that $\sign \left(\mathbf{n}_i^\top \mathbf{q}_k^s\right) = \si_i^s$ for all $k$.
 We say that a projective reconstruction $(\mathcal{A}, \mathcal{Q})$ can be signed if there exist $\mathbf{q}_k^s\in\R^4$ such that $\mathbf{q}_k^s \sim \mathbf{q}_k$ in $\P^3$ and $(\mathcal{A}, \mathcal{Q}^s)$ is a signed reconstruction. \end{definition}

-Note that signing a projective reconstruction $(\mathcal{A}, \mathcal{Q})$ only amounts to changing the sign of some world points.
+Note that signing a projective reconstruction $(\mathcal{A}, \mathcal{Q})$ changes it to $(\mathcal{A}, \mathcal{Q}^s)$ which only amounts to changing the sign of some world points.
 It does not affect the cameras or chirality of the world points in these cameras.
 Geometrically, signing a reconstruction puts all chosen representatives of the world points in the same half space in $\R^4$, of the principal plane of each camera.

-The following result shows that being able to sign a projective reconstruction is necessary to transform to a chiral reconstruction.
+The following result shows that being able to sign a projective reconstruction is necessary to transform it to a chiral reconstruction.
+In this sense the signed reconstructions of $\mathcal{P}$ sit in between the projective reconstructions and chiral reconstructions of $\mathcal{P}$.

 \begin{lemma} Suppose that a projective reconstruction $(\mathcal{A}, \mathcal{Q})$ of $\mathcal{P}$ is projectively equivalent to a chiral reconstruction of $\mathcal{P}$.
 Then for each pair $i,j$, the product $\si_{ik}\si_{jk}$ is constant for all $k$, and $(\mathcal{A}, \mathcal{Q})$ can be signed. \end{lemma}